Woman sues Chinese billionaire Liu for alleged rape

 The alleged attack happened while Liu was in Minneapolis for a weeklong residency as part of the University of Minnesota’s doctor of business administration China program.
 The four-year program in the university’s management school is geared toward high-level executives in China and is a partnership with Tsinghua University School of Economics and Management.

-Jingyao Liu is a Chinese citizen studying at the university on a student visa.
+Jingyao Liu is a Chinese citizen studying at the university on a student visa, and was a volunteer in the doctorate program while Richard Liu was there.
 The Associated Press does not generally name alleged victims of sexual assault without their consent; her attorney Wil Florin said Jingyao Liu had agreed to be named.

+The lawsuit said she was 21 at the time of the alleged attack.
+Florin said Richard Liu and Jingyao Liu are not related.

 On the night of the alleged attack, Liu and other executives went to Origami, a Japanese restaurant in Minneapolis.
+The woman went as a volunteer at the invitation of Charlie Yao, another executive in the program.
+He pitched it as an event to honor volunteers, but no others were invited and Richard Liu had privately asked Yao to invite the plaintiff, the lawsuit said.

-The woman went to the dinner as a volunteer, Florin has said.
-She felt coerced to drink as the powerful men toasted her, he said.
+Jingyao Liu felt coerced to drink as the powerful men toasted her, with Richard Liu saying she would dishonor him if she did not join in, according to the lawsuit.

-Text messages reviewed by The Associated Press and portions of the woman’s interviews with police show the woman claims Liu pulled her into a vehicle and made advances despite her protests.
+Text messages reviewed by The Associated Press and portions of the woman’s interviews with police show the woman claims Liu pulled her into a limousine and made advances despite her protests.
 The woman texted a friend: “I begged him don’t.
 But he didn’t listen.”

-She said he raped her at her apartment.
+The lawsuit said a Liu aide turned the limousine’s rear-view mirror upward so the chauffeur could not see Liu groping the student in the rear despite her protests.
+It says Liu forcibly raped her at her apartment, again over her protests and resistance.

 Liu, known in Chinese as Liu Qiangdong, is a prominent member of the Chinese tech elite, with a fortune of $7.5 billion.
 He is part of a generation of entrepreneurs who have created China’s internet, e-commerce, mobile phone and other technology industries since the late 1990s.
 The son of peasants, Liu built a Beijing electronics shop into JD.com, China’s biggest online direct retailer, selling everything from clothes to toys to fresh vegetables.